-Individual study: The effects of small additions of fertilizer and rabbit exclosures upon vegetation on a limestone quarry floor at Clipsham Old Quarry, Leicestershire, England
+Experiments on the effects of fertilizer and rabbit grazing treatments upon the vegetation of a limestone quarry floor

 Abandoned limestone quarries in Britain can develop vegetation communities of high conservation interest as they may support many local and rare species.
 However, low seed inputs, low nutrient levels and grazing by rabbits Oryctolagus cuniculus have all been cited as factors constraining colonization by plants.
 This study describes the effects of two very low levels of fertilizer application and three levels of rabbit grazing treatments that were used to accelerate the colonization of a limestone quarry floor from an initial average vegetation cover of 21%.